The Extraordinary Adventures of Mr. West in the Land of the Bolsheviks: Reception and legacy

 Audiences responded positively to Mr. Wests accessible American style, and it was Kuleshov's most popular film.
 In retrospect, it is considered the beginning of a "golden age" of Soviet cinema.
 Peter Christensen notes that the film has endured better than other Soviet comedies of the time, and David Gillespie considers it a "masterpiece of technique".
 The film also has historical value as a record of Moscow in the 1920s, showcasing architecture like the original Cathedral of Christ the Saviour.
+In a 2008 survey by Seans magazine, film critic Veronika Khlebnikova listed it fifth among her 10 favourite Russian films.

 Despite the film's success, Kuleshov was criticized for his focus on aesthetics and technique over ideology and his focus on American characters; six of Kuleshov's 13 films would feature American characters and themes.
 In particular, Viktor Shklovsky criticized the film for not being sufficiently Russian.
 Critics unfavorably compared Kuleshov to Sergei Eisenstein and Vsevolod Pudovkin, whose films were unequivocally pro-Bolshevik.
 By September 1926, Mr. West was censored.
 Despite this backlash, Kuleshov was eventually awarded the Order of Lenin shortly before his death in 1970.